twop/ts-union/README.md

 const PaymentMethod = Union({
   Check: of<CheckNumber>(),
   CreditCard: of<CardType, CardNumber>(),
-  Cash: of(null) // means that this variant has no payload });
+  Cash: of(null), // means that this variant has no payload });

 type CheckNumber = number;